monad-devrel/monad-china101-demo/README.md

     We need to add private key prefixed with of "0x" to `DEPLOYER_PRIVATE_KEY`, and RPC to `MONAD_RPC`.

-    `NOTE`: `ALCHEMY_API_KEY` built-in is the public key for users.
+    NOTE: `ALCHEMY_API_KEY` built-in is the public key for users.
 Sometimes it is restricted due to too many calls.
 It is recommended to change it to your own key.

 2. Set `monad` Chain